mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 * Use of levels as a array which is parsed by a loop to create layout
 * Other examples.

+### Discussion - Pumping up the Jam - allowing for improvisation in design process.

+Example -
+Te and Da - 2019-05-08 -
+da- use paper to design
+te - I'm just going with it

+The tools, process and the community encourage a jam / improvisational approach.
+Remixing, chipping away, a shattering of design cycles.
+More of an informal approach

+The concept of Jam is explored in rapid, improvisational events called Game Jams.

 ## Transition Conclusion of Chapter Paragraph - themes to explore in other chapters.